How can I achieve certification?

 Can I take the exam online?

-Some of The Open Group exams are available to be taken via online proctoring.
+Many of The Open Group exams are available to be taken via online proctoring.
 See here for details.

 How much does certification cost?

 Certification is included in the exam fees.
 Certification exams are priced according to currency values in specific countries and regions (link to exam fees).
 Certification exam prices are subject to change.
 In some countries and regions, additional taxes may apply.
 Contact your test registration center for exact pricing.

 See the conformance requirements document for detailed information.